 We recommend NHS trusts utilise the National Framework for Pharmacy Apprenticeships managed by Salisbury NHSFT; however, trusts may undertake their own procurement exercise.
-A benefit of the framework is trusts will not need to carry out their own procurement and internal financial instructions.
-Education providers will be held accountable to the framework contract which is managed by Salisbury NHSFT who are available to support employers with contract issues throughout the life of the contract.
-Your trust apprenticeship lead should contact simon.dennis@nhs.net for further information regarding this framework.
+A benefit of the framework is education providers will be held accountable to the framework contract which is managed by Salisbury NHSFT who are available to support employers with contract issues throughout the life of the contract.
+Your trust apprenticeship lead should follow the Pharmacy Apprenticeships Employment Guide for further information.

-GPhC approved courses/qualifications delivered through an apprenticeship will include an End Point Assessment (EPA) which PTPTs must pass to be eligible to register with the GPhC.
+GPhC approved courses/qualifications delivered through an apprenticeship will include an End Point Assessment (EPA) which PTPTs must pass to be eligible to register as a pharmacy technician with the GPhC.